Trentonom0r3/Ezsynth/README.md

     - Linux, you must compile from source.

 - The Ebsynth GUI app has a mask option.
 How do I do that with this?
-    - This is currently undergoing testing.
+    - Currently there is no option for using masks with Ezsynth.
+This is currently undergoing testing.

 - Does this use ebsynth.exe on the back end?
     - No, this is a custom implementation, built using a pybind11 wrapper around the original ebsynth source code.